Frequently Asked Hoist & Crane Questions

 Manual chain hoists, chain falls, and lever hoists are the most basic type of hoisting equipment.
 They’re ideal for short lifts in maintenance use, where electric or air power isn’t available, in lower capacities or where portability is critical.
 Manual and lever hoists are inexpensive and easy to maintain.

-Shupper-Brickle offers manual hoists and lever hoists from these manufacturers: CM, Harrington, Coffing, All Material Handling, Oz, and Yale.
+Shupper-Brickle offers manual hoists and lever hoists from a range of manufacturers including: CM, Harrington, Coffing, All Material Handling, Oz, and Yale.

 2. When should I use an electric-powered chain hoist?